arouyan/lakeFS/docs/integrations/delta.md

 ---
 layout: default
 title: Delta Lake
-description: This section explains how to use Delta Lake with lakeFS
+description: This section explains how to use Delta Lake with lakeFS.
 parent: Integrations
 nav_order: 62
 has_children: false